LYNCH·LLP

 • How many art units does this record cover?

-The allowance rate is the percentage of decided applications (allowed plus abandoned) that were allowed.
-It describes the examiner's historical record and is not a prediction of any specific application.
+The pooled allowance rate describes the examiner's past record only.
+It is not a prediction of the outcome for any specific application.

 ◈ RESPONDING TO AN OFFICE ACTION